 In St. Seachnall's National School we cater for Junior Infants to Sixth Class.
-We have a staff of thirty teachers, twenty three mainstream class teachers, 7 Special Educational Needs teachers, and the Principal.
+We have a staff of teachers, twenty four mainstream class teachers, 11 Special Educational Needs teachers, admin Deputy Principal (Lisa Calvey) and the Principal (Ciara Whelan).
 We also have 4.16 Special Needs Assistants and a classroom assistant.
-Our ancillary staff is made up of our School Secretary, Maureen Doherty, Susan Priest and Caretaker, Pat Woods.
+Our ancillary staff is made up of our school secretaries, Maureen Doherty & Susan Priest and Caretaker, Pat Woods.

 Junior Infants: 9:10 - 1:50